 - Methicillin-resistant Staphylococcus aureus (MRSA) is a staph bacterium resistant to common antibiotics.
 MRSA infections can be fatal when they occur in a hospital.

-Speak With An Med Mal Attorney About Your Case Today
+Speak With An Med Mal Attorney About Your Medical Malpractice Claim Today